Post

 She spent nearly six years as a trainee — the longest of any member — waiting for a debut that kept getting delayed.
 She has said she genuinely feared she would never debut at all.

-Lisa (Lalisa Manoban) — One of 4,000, 2010
+Lisa (Lalisa Manobal) — Selected From Thousands, 2010

 Lisa was born and raised in Bangkok, Thailand, where she had been dancing since childhood.
 She was part of a dance crew, and performing was the only thing she ever wanted to do.

-She moved to Seoul in 2011, becoming YG’s first-ever foreign trainee.
+She moved to Seoul in 2011, becoming YG’s first-ever non-ethnically-Korean trainee.
 She spoke almost no Korean.
 She was 14 years old, thousands of kilometers from home, in a country whose language she didn’t know.

 💡 Lisa is the only non-Korean member of BLACKPINK.
 Her Thai identity has remained central to her artistry — most visibly in her solo work, where her Bangkok roots are a source of deep pride.